 Rajeev co-founded Concur, the global leader in travel and expense management, in 1993.
 His early years in the company were focused in the product management and development organizations.
 In the 20 years that followed, he worked in nearly every role in the business – culminating in his final role as president, chief operating officer and board director for the last nine years of his tenure.
 During that timeframe, the company grew from $60mm in revenues to over $800mm in revenues before being acquired by SAP AG for $8.3bn in 2014.

 He graduated from Western Michigan University with a BSE.
 Today, he serves on the board of Avalara, a top provider of cloud-based tax compliance automation for businesses; Apptio, a SaaS technology business management solutions provider; Amperity, the world’s only Intelligent Customer Data Platform; Seattle Children’s Hospital Foundation, a not-for-profit corporation that raises funds to help every child live the healthiest and most fulfilling life possible.

-Tom Spann is co-founder and Chief Operating Officer of Accolade, provider of the country’s leading comprehensive consumer healthcare engagement platform for large businesses.
+Tom Spann is co-founder of Accolade, provider of the country’s leading comprehensive consumer healthcare engagement platform for large businesses.
 The company’s technology-enabled solution helps individuals and families get the right care and delivers consistently superior savings and consumer satisfaction results.